 U11-U18 Girls and Boys (2010 - 2003)

 To register for evaluations please click the register now button above.
 All players must pre-register for evaluations, there is no on field registration.
-Please note there are two sessions for your age group.
-Players are strongly encouraged to attend both dates.

 Player evaluations and selections can often raise anxiety, tension, and many questions for those involved (players, parents and coaches).
 In an attempt to minimize negative feelings and questions around the evaluation process, it is very important that everyone fully understands the process itself, which we have explained in the following information.

 GIRLS 2020 SCHEDULE: